Acting and Performance HND

 - Two Highers, one of which should be Higher or Advanced Higher Drama

-- NC at SCQF Level 6 in Acting and Performance (Full-time course)
+- Level 6 Full time qualification in Acting and Performance

 - A personal statement that shows a desire to make a career in the performing arts